kenmoellman/civicrm-contachistory/README.md

 - `modified_date`: When the record was last modified
 - `end_date`: When the record was deleted/replaced

+## Technical Notes

+- Database triggers are created using PHP code in the Upgrader class to avoid CiviCRM SQL file parsing issues with DELIMITER statements
+- History tracking is implemented at the database level for reliability and performance
+- The extension properly handles enable/disable cycles and clean uninstallation

+## Troubleshooting

+### Common Issues

+1. **Triggers not working**: Ensure your database user has CREATE TRIGGER privileges
+2. **Missing history tab**: Clear CiviCRM caches and check permissions
+3. **Edit/delete buttons not working**: Verify "Manage Contact History" permission is assigned

+### Debugging

+- Check CiviCRM logs for SQL errors during installation
+- Verify triggers exist using `SHOW TRIGGERS` in MySQL
+- Confirm history tables contain expected data

 ## Support

 Report issues and contribute at: https://github.com/kenmoellman/civicrm-contacthistory